-Summertime is a great time to teach your kids about money, because they aren’t in school and may have some extra time on their hands.
+Summertime is a great time to teach your kids about money because they aren’t in school and may have some extra time on their hands.
 So, let’s kill two birds with one stone!
-Cleaning house can teach your kids about money, and can help save your sanity too.
+Cleaning the house can teach your kids about money and can help save your sanity too.

 Are your kids ever messy?
 Or is that just ours?

-At our house we are passed the mess-on-the-floor-after-lunchtime phase, but it is amazing how much stuff they can spread throughout the house, yard, and garage.
+At our house, we are pretty much past the mess-on-the-floor-after-lunchtime phase, but it is amazing how much stuff they can spread throughout the house, yard, and garage.

 Do you ever have a hard time with your kids not picking up after themselves?

 I can’t say we have the magic answer for all messes, but how happy would you be if you could teach your kids to clean up after themselves while they learn about money at the same time?
 Here’s how cleaning house can teach your kids about money: